ExploreWilder/MainWebsite/doc/source/usage.rst

 * `OpenLayers <https://openlayers.org/>`_

 .. note::
-    Updates may break the application so you should test before deploy.
+    Updates may break the application so you should test before deploying.